 If the third-party audit includes a focused review in a technical area by a technical specialist, the NRC inspectors should evaluate whether or not the technical specialist’s review is focused on the proper areas and whether or not the technical specialist’s conclusions are reflective of the vendor’s performance in the area being reviewed.
 If the NRC inspector(s) need to review additional documents in order to draw their own conclusion, they may request them from the audited vendor.
 The NRC inspectors should do this independently and should not allow their activities to interfere with the conduct of the third-party organization’s audit.
 The NRC inspectors should in no way attempt to direct or lead the third-party organization’s audit.
 If the third-party audit appears to be inadequate or ineffective, this will be documented in the trip report.

-In the event of a situation in which the organization's team is not recognizing a compliance issue, ommunicate the issue to the organization's team leader and, as appropriate, document the issue in the trip report, including any actions taken by the appropriate organization's team leader.
+In the event of a situation in which the organization's team is not recognizing a compliance issue, allow enough time for the organization’s team to recognize the issue before communicating it to the team leader.
+As a minimum, the inspectors should wait until the audit team conducts their daily debrief before concluding that the audit team has not recognized an issue.
+Communicate the issue to the organization's team leader and, as appropriate, document the issue in the trip report, including any actions taken by the appropriate organization's team leader.

+If the inspectors disagree with the team leader’s actions to address the issue, the inspectors should discuss the disagreements with the IQVB branch chief.
+The inspectors should then have a meeting with the team leader after the audit exit meeting with the vendor.
+During the meeting, the inspectors should communicate their disagreement along with an explanation for the disagreement and inform the organization’s team leader that it will be documented in the trip report.

 Documentation.
 Prepare a trip report documenting the effectiveness of the independent oversight activities performed by third-party organizations, including any issue discussed during the observation with the organization's team leader.
+If the inspector disagrees or believes the issues identified by the third-party organization should be dispositioned differently, the inspector should document this in the trip report.
+The inspector should include the inspection area affected, provide a brief description of the issue, and the basis for the disagreement.
+The inspectors should only document what was observed during the audit week and any disagreements presented to the organization’s team leader and should refrain from referencing the organization’s report because they are not made publicly available.
 The trip report is addressed to the Director of the Division of Reactor Oversight in the Office of Nuclear Reactor Regulation.
+The trip report should be issued within 30 days after the inspectors have reviewed the third-party organization’s final report.

 Follow-up.
 As needed, send a letter to the organization to address any issue documented in the trip report.
 When possible, the NRC will discuss the trip report at the next scheduled periodic meeting with the organization.